This blog talks about all the necessary conditions required to start a profitable fruit farm.

 The land location required for growing fruits is just as important as the varieties planted in determining the success of farming.
 In fact, the level of productivity and profit that can be achieved even under the best management is constrained by both variety and site.
 The two elements of land that define its suitability for farming are soil conditions and microclimatic conditions (climate at plant height, as impacted by slight variances in soil, soil cover, and elevation) in the majority of developed fruit regions.
 Sometimes, the cost of transportation to the market must be considered (especially with highly perishable crops).

-Most fruit trees need to root deeply to a depth of three feet (one meter) or more in order to be most productive.
-Shallow, weak root systems that do not adequately absorb water and nutrients from the soil can be the result of heavy subsoil or other factors producing poor internal drainage.
+Most fruit trees need to root deeply to a depth of three feet (one meter) or more to be most productive.
+Shallow, weak root systems that do not adequately absorb water and nutrients from the soil can result from heavy subsoil or other factors producing poor internal drainage.
 Saline soil formation in a subsurface layer of fruit trees restricts rooting, creates aberrant foliar symptoms, and decreases yields in semi-arid and arid locations.
 In subsoils with poor drainage, tiling and surface ditching can reduce water accumulation and dry areas on otherwise good sites.
-In saline soils, specific irrigation management and recurrent leaching may lessen the deleterious salt effects.
+Specific irrigation management and recurrent leaching in saline soils may lessen the deleterious salt effects.

 The best planting strategy for fruit farming is determined by growth, flowering habits, and light requirements on the one hand and management issues on the other.
 To attain the maximum yields and greatest operational efficiency on a given plot of ground, there is a trend toward using dwarfing stocks, growth control agents, closer planting and training, or all of them.

 For instance, grape spacing of eight to nine feet [1,500 plants per hectare] often yields the highest vineyard produce.